nltp-ashes/Nanosuit/README.md

 Armor mode :
 - Absorbs all incoming damage as long as the suit has energy
 - The more powerful is the impact, the more energy it consumes
+- Some damage types consume more energy than others
 - When the suit is out of energy, all incoming damage is transferred to the player
+- The suit does not protect against psi-emissions and blunt force (fall-damage, poltergeist throws, etc.)

 Speed mode :
-- Increases walk speed by 50%, does not consume energy
+- Increases walk speed by 25%, does not consume energy
 - Increases run speed by 25%, running consumes energy
+- Decreases time to aim down sights by 40%, does not consume energy
 - When low on energy, the bonuses get temporarily disabled

 Strength mode :
 - Increases melee damage by up to 100%, proportionally to the suit's energy level
 - Increases jump height by 100%, proportionally to the suit's energy level
+- Increases carrying capacity by 25kg
-- Lowers weapon recoil by a factor of 10, for as long as the suit has energy
+- Decreases weapon recoil by a factor of 10, for as long as the suit has energy
 - Shooting while in strength mode consumes energy
 - When low on energy, recoil goes back to normal